 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-In June of this year, we embarked on our first Citizen Science expedition on the Great Barrier Reef with a goal of furthering and participating in the preservation of the reef through Great Barrier Reef Legacy’s Living Coral Biobank Project.
+In June 2021, we embarked on our first Citizen Science expedition on the Great Barrier Reef with a goal of furthering and participating in the preservation of the reef through Great Barrier Reef Legacy’s Living Coral Biobank Project.
 The organisation is doing extraordinary conservation work that will be instrumental to the future of the famous colourful corals that thrive in the Great Barrier Reef.

 Great Barrier Reef Legacy aim to safeguard all 800 known hard coral species by creating the world’s first Living Coral Biobank.
 The project will utilise international public aquariums and private aquarium collectors to preserve backup fragments, making it the largest collective conservation network of corals in the world.